 Why would anyone pay 12% interest rate?

-Back in the day, I usually only had to put my money out for 12 months, but these days, it is always 24 months, because the banks aren’t lending.
-The borrower is only willing to pay this high of interest rate for a short period of time.
+Back in the day, I usually only had to put my money out for 12 months, but these days, it is anywhere from 3-61 months, because the laws have changed.
+Even if the loan is for a longer period, a borrower is only willing to pay this high of interest rate for a short period of time.
 He is either going to buy the property, fix it up, and sell it, or he is going to rent it out, and in two years, get conventional finaning at the current market rate, which is far cheaper than 12%.

 And then I wondered, “why on earth would anyone pay that high of an interest rate?”
 I didn’t think anyone in the world would be willing to pay 12%.
 But back in 1996, developers were building at a fast rate, and they didn’t have time to wait for bank financing, which took even longer than it does now.
 I found out that investors have a very hard time getting a loan from a bank.
 When an investor finds a great deal, and he wants to close quick, before someone steals the deal from him, then he goes to a trust deed broker and borrows the money in 7 days.
-As long as he has 40% to 50% down payment, and decent credit, and a decent property, then he will qualify and the broker will close the deal.
+As long as he has enough money to pay for the repairs, closing costs and down payment, and he has decent credit, and a decent property, then I will take the deal.

 Before there were banks, this is how we loaned money